BOOK A DEMO

-You're a pilot whome navigation system is fed with inaccurate data.
+You're a pilot whose navigation system is fed with inaccurate data.
 You may fly in the wrong direction or, worse, crash.
-Similarly, poor data quality can lead to incorrect conclusions and poor decision-making, negatively impacting the company.
+Similarly, poor data quality can lead to incorrect conclusions and poor decision-making, negatively impacting a company.
 Research by IBM found that in the US alone, $3.1 trillion is lost annually due to poor data quality.

 Read more: What is Data Quality?
 Dimensions & Their Measurement